Teach Philosophy 101

-Laptop Usage during Class
+Laptop and Phone Usage during Class

 There has quite a bit of debate about the issue of whether students should use laptops in the classroom.
 On the one hand, some students do benefit from typing their notes.
 At the same time, having a laptop hooked to the Internet is a major distractor for at least some students.
 The temptation to do a little Facebooking, check a few e-mails, or chat on IM can be too much to resist for some students.